 Why is cross-training employees important?

 Cross-training is about developing employees to improve the business and customer experience.
-It allows employees to expand their skills and knowledge on a job because they work on new projects and gain the skills necessary for specialization or a more senior role.
+It allows employees to:

-For businesses, cross-training helps ensure stability and provides valuable flexibility across teams.
+1. Cross-training helps organizations maintain stability and provides valuable flexibility across teams.
 Any organization without backups for key roles can grind to a halt if key personnel are unavailable.
 Cross-trained staff can provide safeguards for these contingencies.

 Cross-training needs to be consistent, planned and organized.

-From there, determine if your process or steps are accurate, usually the person in the role can validate the process.
+- Determine if your process or steps are accurate: Usually the person in the role can validate the process.
 If not, then make adjustments.
 Like any new process, things work better after a few iterations.

 The goal is to build and fine tune a plan to consistently cross-train employees for a critical role or specific skills.
 This process is similar to what would occur when onboarding a new employee.